cavdarfurkan/qr-menu-theme-builder/README.md

 npx tsx examples/example.ts
 ```

-The generated schemas will be saved to `.theme_schemas.json` file in your project root.
+The generated schemas and ui schemas will be saved to `schemas/` and `ui_schemas/` directories respectively.

 ## Building Theme Packages